 Express admiration for the company’s values

-Pitching yourself as a person whose values align with those of the company is a good way to convey your interest in the job.
+Pitching yourself as a person whose personal mission aligns with the company’s mission and values is a good way to convey your interest in the job.

 Here’s the first paragraph of a cover letter that shows the candidate shares the company’s values:

 I’m a recent graduate with a BS in social work and 4+ years of volunteer experience at local shelters for the unhoused, looking to dedicate my life to uplifting people without housing.
 I’ve researched San Francisco Fresh Start, and I believe your mission and your Shelter Staff position align perfectly with my values.

 Mention a company contact

 If you know someone who works at the company, drop that person’s name (with their permission, of course).
 A recommendation from someone the hiring manager already knows gives you credibility and increases your chances of getting an interview.

 The following cover letter excerpt shows how to provide a contact’s name:

 I’m interested in Max Supermarket’s Night Shift Supervisor position.
 I’ve discussed the position requirements and my 6+ years of retail management experience with your general manager, Betty Shore, and she encouraged me to apply.